gilstero/EmoryExchange/README.md

 ---

+## **Dependencies and Dependency Management**

+- **Required dependencies**: For the backend app, required dependencies can be found in the requirements.txt file.
+- Creating a virtual environment to manage these dependencies is recommended.
+CD to the root directory of the project (cd EmoryExchange) and follow these instructions:
+- Run python3 -m venv \<myenvpath\> in your terminal (example envpath: .venv)
+- Make sure your working directory contains your venv file and then run one of the following:
+- Mac: run source \<myenvpath\>/bin/activate
+- Windows: run \<myenvpath\>\Scripts\activate
+- Now, install all of the dependencies in the requirements.txt file by running pip install -r /path/to/requirements.txt
+- Finally run python manage.py makemigrations -\> python manage.py migrate
+- To run the server, python manage.py runserver

+---

 ## **Frontend**

 The frontend is a React and TypeScript application that is built out with Vite.
 It handles all features of the app related to accessibility.
 The src folder contains the majority creation of the frontend.
 In it exists a components folder with UI elements such as the navigation bar, footer, and individual listing cards.
 The pages folder holds full page views like Login, Signup, Account, and Marketplace, which show up based on the current URL.
 Routing is managed with React Router and stylistic design choices are handled with Tailwind CSS.
 Vite ensures fast development and optimized build performance.

-If one desires to run the frontend and see the current state of the website, first install the following packages:
+If one desires to run the frontend and see the current state of the website, cd frontend in your terminal and install the following packages:
 'npm i --save @fortawesome/fontawesome-svg-core',
 'npm install --save @fortawesome/free-solid-svg-icons', 'npm install --save @fortawesome/react-fontawesome'.